imp0s/onsend/README.md

 ## How it works

-- The on-send handler (`onMessageSend` in `src/addin.ts`) enumerates attachments and filters for `.docx` files.
+- The on-send handler (`onMessageSend` in `src/addin.js`) enumerates attachments and filters for `.docx` files.
 - The user is prompted via an Office dialog (backed by `public/dialog.html`) to decide whether to clean the files.
-- If confirmed, each Word attachment is downloaded, cleaned with `removeMetadataAndComments` from `src/docCleanup.ts`, reattached, and the send continues.
+- If confirmed, each Word attachment is downloaded, cleaned with `removeMetadataAndComments` from `src/docCleanup.js`, reattached, and the send continues.
 - The cleanup routine strips common core properties (creator, modified by, created/modified timestamps, last printed) and removes all Word comments by clearing `word/comments.xml`.

 ## GitHub Actions

-The workflow at `.github/workflows/ci.yml` installs dependencies, builds the TypeScript sources, and executes the Jest test suite to keep the project healthy.
+The workflow at `.github/workflows/ci.yml` installs dependencies, builds the JavaScript bundle, and executes the Jest test suite to keep the project healthy.

 ## Getting more testing feedback sooner

 To avoid waiting for the GitHub Action to finish, ask Codex (or your local environment) to run the same checks before pushing:

 - Run the unit suite locally: `npm test`.
-- Rebuild after changes to catch TypeScript errors early: `npm run build`.
+- Rebuild after changes to catch bundle errors early: `npm run build`.
 - If you use Codex as a coding assistant, explicitly request it to execute these commands and report results before finalizing its response.
 That way you see failures immediately instead of waiting for CI.